One of Silicon Valley's top banks fails; assets are seized

 Conceived in 1983 by co-founders Bill Biggerstaff and Robert Medearis during a poker game, the bank leveraged its Silicon Valley roots to become a financial cornerstone in the tech industry.

-Bill Tyler, the CEO of TWG Supply in Grapevine, Texas, said he first realized something was wrong when his employees texted him at 6:30 a.m.
+Bill Tyler, director of operations for TWG Supply in Grapevine, Texas, said he first realized something was wrong when his employees texted him at 6:30 a.m.
 Friday to complain that they did not receive their paychecks.

 TWG, which has just 18 employees, had already sent the money for the checks to a payroll services provider that used Silicon Valley Bank.
 Tyler was scrambling to figure out how to pay his workers.

-Note: This story has been edited to correct Bill Tyler's title.